 Board and Staff Members

-Nan Davison: Nan Davison has lived in Boothbay with her husband Chip for 46 years.
+Nan Davison: Nan has lived in Boothbay with her husband Chip for 47 years.
 They raised their 3 daughters here.
-Nan has been active in many not-for-profts in the community over the years, serving on the boards of the YMCA, BRLT, St Andrews Hospital and the Chamber of Commerce.
-She served as president of both the YMCA board and the Land Trust board.
+Nan has been active in many not-for-profits in the community over the years, serving on the boards of the YMCA, BRLT, St Andrews Hospital and the Chamber of Commerce.
+She served as president of both the YMCA and the Land Trust boards.
 She was active in the local PTA when her girls were in school.
-She also has served as director of the Adult Education Program in town.
-Family is a huge priority for Chip and Nan and they spend much of their time these days visiting with their daughters’ families, and especially enjoying their 10 grandchildren.
+She has served as director of the Adult Education Program in town.
+Family is a huge priority for Chip and Nan and they spend much of their time visiting their daughters’ families, and especially enjoying their 10 grandchildren.
 Summers with them all in Maine are a highlight.
 Sailing, hiking and biking along with crisscrossing the country in their RV, visiting national and state parks keeps them on the move.
-Chip and Nan love the Opera House and have been enjoying the incredible talent that has been brought to its stage since opening.
-They have enjoyed discovering many new artists and state that “there is never a bad performance in this amazing venue!”
+Chip and Nan love the Opera House and have enjoyed discovering many new artists and state that “there is never a bad performance in this amazing venue!”

-Kari Smith, Board Vice President : Kari Smith lives in Boothbay Harbor with her spouse Nancy McGovern and rescue dog Rosie.
+Kari Smith, President : Kari lives in Boothbay Harbor with her spouse Nancy McGovern and rescue dog Rosie.
 She played French Horn from 2nd through 4 years of college – latterly in a brass quintet that gigged at weddings and social events.
 After college she transitioned to singing and body percussion as a way to participate and enjoy music.
-Her work and life has taken Kari to many countries and areas within which has exposed her to a wide range of musical traditions — and dance!
+Her work and life have taken Kari to many countries and areas within which has exposed her to a wide range of musical traditions — and dance!
 Kari enjoys singing, dancing, and experiencing the range of talent that the Opera House is renowned for.
 Kari and Nancy are both professional archivists and information managers who teach and coach.
-Until 2022, they worked at well known universities and at non-profit organizations — graduating to semi-retired and part time consulting in the past 2 years.
-That has meant that they are able to live full-time in their house that Nancy bought in 1992.
-Kari’s consulting company is Global Archivist LLC.
+Until 2022, they worked at well-known universities and at non-profit organizations — graduating to semi-retired and part time consulting in the past 3 years.
 Kari, Nancy, and Rosie enjoy walks around town and at the Land Trust properties.
 If you see a dog in town you may well also find Kari there petting it!
 “Sorry I’m late – I saw a dog” could be her tagline.
-Being a member of the Boothbay Opera House Board has given her an opportunity to understand the workings of the Opera House and to contribute her skills and experiences.

 Mark Spencer: Mark and his wife, Barbara, along with his two grown daughters, Mary Elizabeth and Anna, are long-time summer residents of Boothbay Harbor.
 An officer in the United States Marine Corps and Naval Aviator with 41 years of experience flying various aircraft worldwide, Mark recently concluded a distinguished career with Delta Airlines in 2021.
 Now, Mark contributes his wealth of experience to the community of Bayville, Maine, serving on the Board of Overseers.
 Embracing his passion for hiking, boating and a mild addiction to Pickleball, Mark believes there’s no better place to call home.
 Beyond his adventurous spirit, Mark holds a deep appreciation for the arts, particularly live music.
 His love for old buildings finds a perfect match in the cherished and historic Opera House.
 Mark’s commitment to the Opera House reflects his dedication to preserving and enhancing the vibrant arts community that makes Boothbay Harbor truly special.

-Jill Tupper, Board Secretary: Jill Kaplan Tupper is a local attorney who retired in January 2023 after practicing law in Boothbay Harbor for thirty years.
-Boothbay Harbor was her husband Stan’s home town and they moved back here in 1972.
+Jill Tupper, Secretary: Jill is a local attorney who retired in 2023 after practicing law in Boothbay Harbor for thirty years.
+Boothbay Harbor was her husband Stan’s home town and they moved back to the area in 1972.
 Their daughter Lara was born in 1973 and attended the local schools.
 Jill has always had an interest in bringing the performing arts to the community.
-She was a founding member of the Performing Arts Council (1981-1989) ; the PAC brought artists to town for evening performances in the school gym for the community and workshops in the schools during the day.
+She was a founding member of the Performing Arts Council (1981-1989); the PAC brought artists to town for evening performances in the school gym for the community and workshops in the schools during the day.
 She can still remember folks dancing their hearts out to a klezmer band on a snowy winter night.
 John Andrews was a friend and got the Tuppers involved in the Opera House from the very beginning.
 Jill is looking forward to working with the Board to continue the great work already in place through the hard work of so many people.

-Amy Valentine, Board Treasurer: Amy lives with her husband Michael in Boothbay Harbor during the summer and in Bonita Springs, FL in the winter.
+Amy Valentine, Treasurer: Amy lives with her husband Michael in Boothbay Harbor during the summer and in Bonita Springs, FL in the winter.
+They also spend time at camp in western Maine when possible.
 Amy retired in 2019 from her position as a Tax Technology leader at a global professional services firm.
-She led long term projects in several countries and had the opportunity to lead a practice in Hyderabad, India where she focused on recruiting, training and deployment of professionals.
+She led long term projects in several countries and had the opportunity to lead a practice in Hyderabad, India where she focused on recruiting, training and the deployment of professionals.
+She also focused on the development and retention of women professionals.
 Amy loves the Opera House because it brings experiences to town that she would not have thought to seek out.
-There is no better feeling than being in the audience experiencing these artists while surrounded by friends and neighbors doing the same.
-In addition to spending time on Opera House endeavors, Amy is a member of the board of The Oceanview Condominium Association and the Kawanhee Properties Association.
+She says, “there is no better feeling than being in the audience experiencing these artists while surrounded by friends and neighbors doing the same.”
+In addition to spending time on Opera House endeavors, Amy is a member of the board of the Oceanview Condominium Association and the Kawanhee Properties Association.
 She is also an avid knitter and enjoys any opportunity to gather and learn with other knitters.

 Opera House Staff